msfjarvis/custom-nixpkgs/README.md

 - [hyperlink]: Very fast link checker for CI
 - [katbin] : A CLI for [katb.in]
 - [linkleaner] : Telegram bot to fix social media link previews
+- [monocraft-nerdfonts] : A monospaced programming font inspired by the Minecraft typeface
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes
 - [topgrade] : The original [topgrade] package from before it was forked by the community and started dwindling in quality
 - [twt] : Multipurpose tool to extract metadata from a user's tweets